peelmicro/documentation/projects/java-multi-docker.md

 # Java version of the "Docker and Kubernetes: The Complete Guide" Udemy course

-The code is stored in [This Github Repository](https://github.com/peelmicro/java-multi-docker).
+The code is stored in [This GitHub Repository](https://github.com/peelmicro/java-multi-docker).

 Source code for the `Java` version of the [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/docker-and-kubernetes-the-complete-guide) Udemy course